outlander-app/outlander-osx/commands.md

 Global variables are prefixed with a $.

 * $charactername - your character name
-* $preparedspell - currently prepared spell, 'None' when there isn't one.
+* $preparedspell - currently prepared spell, `None` when there isn't one.
 * $spelltime - amount of time in seconds the spell has been prepared
 * $game - what game you are connected to, ex: 'DR'
 * $gametime - the time in game you are playing, a Unix timestamp, ex: 1388858263